REU Site: Data-driven Security

 Opportunity to present at the 2023 Idaho Conference on Undergraduate Research (ICUR) and other venues.

 Enjoy the various cultural and social activities in and around Boise.

 Students will develop data-driven security research projects in the areas of counter-terrorism, misbehavior detection and misinformation mitigation, and cybersecurity (e.g., intrusion detection systems, lightweight cryptography, and side channel attacks).

-- Dr. Francesca Spezzano is an Assistant Professor in the Department of Computer Science at Boise State.
+Dr. Francesca Spezzano is an Associate Professor in the Department of Computer Science at Boise State.
 Her research interests are in social network analysis and social media mining with applications to covert networks and misbehavior detection.

-- Dr. Edoardo Serra is an Assistant Professor in the Department of Computer Science at Boise State.
+Dr. Edoardo Serra is an Associate Professor in the Department of Computer Science at Boise State.
 He is a researcher in data science for national security, with emphasis in cybersecurity and covert networks.

 About Boise State University and the Computer Science Department